-Olive Academies holds the fundamental belief that young people with SEMH needs can, and should, succeed in line with their peers.
+Olive Academies holds the fundamental belief that young people with social, emotional and mental health (SEMH) needs can, and should, succeed in line with their peers.
 Within that core purpose, we maintain a fixed focus on disadvantaged young people in our academy.
 Improving the teaching and learning for all across the academy is a primary focus for disadvantaged pupils as evidence suggests that this is singularly most beneficial to the outcomes of disadvantaged young people.

 The Government provides pupil premium funding which is additional to main school funding.
 Its purpose is to support children with parents in the regular armed forces and to help address national inequalities between the achievements of children eligible for free school meals or children in care when compared with their peers.